Mulatu Astatke: Career

 In 2008, he completed a Radcliffe Institute Fellowship at Harvard University, where he worked on modernization of traditional Ethiopian instruments and premiered a portion of a new opera, The Yared Opera.
 He served as an Abramowitz Artist-in-Residence at the Massachusetts Institute of Technology, giving lectures and workshops and advising MIT Media Lab on creating a modern version of the krar, a traditional Ethiopian instrument.
+The aim, funded in part by UNESCO, was to extend the range of the instrument to the twelve-tone scale.
+He has also founded a music school and the African Jazz Village club in Addis Ababa, where concerts are held and arranging and composition are taught.

 On 1 February 2009, Mulatu performed at the Luckman Auditorium in Los Angeles with a band that included Bennie Maupin, Azar Lawrence, and Phil Ranelin.
 He released a two-disc compilation album to be sold exclusively to passengers of Ethiopian Airlines, with the first disc containing a compilation of styles from different regions of Ethiopia and the second consisting of studio originals.
 On 12 May 2012, he received an honorary doctorate of music from the Berklee College of Music.
+In September 2019 the French minister of culture, Franck Riester, travelled to Addis Ababa to present him with the Ordre des Arts et des Lettres at the French embassy.

 In 2015, Mulatu began recording with Black Jesus Experience for Cradle of Humanity, which premiered at the Melbourne Jazz Festival in 2016 and was followed by a tour of Australia and New Zealand.

 Although not featured on the original soundtrack recording, his performance of his composition "Tezeta" is featured over the closing credits in the 2024 film Nickel Boys.

-As of 2025, Mulatu is still making tours all over Europe, including Poland, Rome and Vienna.
+In 2025 Mulatu announced a farewell tour after six decades of performing, playing the Paradiso in Amsterdam in September and the Royal Festival Hall in London in November as part of the London Jazz Festival.
+The tour accompanied the album Mulatu Plays Mulatu, recorded in London and Addis Ababa with the producer Dexter Story, on which older compositions were rearranged around the krar, the masenqo and the kebero drum.
+European dates continued into 2026.

-Author Kevin Kwan cited him as one of the major inspirations for his writing.
+Mulatu is scheduled to headline We Out Here Festival in the UK in August 2026.